dumitruc/pokemon/README.md

 # Decisions
  ## Move from JAKSON to GSON library
 As it stand there is no simple clean way to ignore JSON fields dynamically using jakson, we'll have to either implement a viewer or explicitly list the fields to be excluded.
 Since most of the fields from the response I'm excluding I'm more interested in a dynamic exclussion strategy gson offers that.
+ ## In case of error on parsing return a Pokemon with null values rather than a null pokemon

 # Production consideration
  ## Revisit the spring boot setup